The IRS Can Cancel Your Passport If You Have Back Taxes

 - What to do

-What tax debt does the IRS certify to the State Department?
+What tax liability does the IRS certify to the State Department?

-The IRS certifies seriously delinquent tax debt to the State Department.
-Seriously delinquent tax debt is an individual’s unpaid, legally enforceable federal tax debt (including interest and penalties) totaling more than $54,000 (adjusted yearly for inflation) for which a:
+The IRS certifies seriously delinquent tax liability to the State Department.
+Seriously delinquent tax liability is an individual’s unpaid, legally enforceable federal tax liability (including interest and penalties) totaling more than $54,000 (adjusted yearly for inflation) for which a:

 - Notice of federal tax lien has been filed and all administrative remedies under the law have lapsed or have been exhausted, or